-- A. A special use permit shall be obtained from the Planning Board for the use. - A.B.
-Interior retail floor space shall not exceed 5,000 square feet in size. - B.C.
-All structures shall comply with the setback requirements set forth in §185-11.1B, C and D1. - C.D.
-A special use permit shall be obtained from the Planning Board for the use.
-The Planning Board shall ensure that proposed structures are architecturally compatible with the surrounding neighborhood and that adequate off-street parking is provided.
+- A. A special use permit shall be obtained from the Planning Board for the use. - B. Interior retail floor space shall not exceed 5,000 square feet in size. - C. All structures shall comply with the setback requirements set forth in §185-11.1. - D. The Planning Board shall ensure that proposed structures are architecturally compatible with the surrounding neighborhood and that adequate off-street parking is provided.